 - A sole business person: the business is owned by one person.
 Some of the advantages are: it's easier to start and close.

 Yes.
 There are three forms of incentives.
 The first is fiscal incentives which are exemptions from customs duty and exemption from various taxes.
-The other is non-fiscal incentives, such as the supplier’s credit and the remittance of foreign currency by foreign Investors.
+The other is non-fiscal incentive, such as the supplier’s credit and the remittance of foreign currency by foreign Investors.
 The third form of incentives are financial incentives in which the government provides either grants or ―direct subsidies which may cover the entire or substantial part of capital, production or marketing costs in relation to the project grant.

 For a detailed answer, please check page Investment Incentives in Ethiopia.